Saturday, October 29, 2016

 Big East Conference:

-This might have actually been what happened the conference had they let Penn State in years ago and had stronger football might.
+This might have actually been what happened to the conference had they let Penn State in years ago and had stronger football power.
 Adding in Notre Dame, who has strong fan bases in the northeast markets of the Big East territory.

 Mountain West Conference:

-Brining in the likes of Colorado, Arizona, and ASU strengthens the conference with some of its stronger original members.
-TCU and SMU join as Texas rivals giving the MWC a foothold in the Texas market.
+Bringing in the likes of Colorado, Arizona, and ASU strengthens the conference with along with some of its stronger original members returning.

 Pac 10 Conference: